AnnNaserNabil/fireviz/README.md

-Here’s a well-structured `README.md` for your **quickviz** package:
+Here’s a well-structured `README.md` for your **fireviz** package:

 ---

-# 📊 quickviz - A Simple & Fast Data Visualization Library
+# 📊 fireviz - A Simple & Fast Data Visualization Library

-**quickviz** is a lightweight Python package for quick and insightful data visualizations.
+**fireviz** is a lightweight Python package for quick and insightful data visualizations.
 It allows you to generate various plots using **Matplotlib, Seaborn, Plotly, and NetworkX** with minimal effort.

 ## 🚀 Features
 ✔ Supports multiple plot types: `scatter`, `bar`, `line`, `heatmap`, `pie`, `treemap`, `network`, `sankey`, and more!